About Fernando Braz

 - Has 97% success rate of qualifying individuals for the Boston Marathon

-- Named Lawrence Eagle-Tribune Sportsman of the Year
+- Eagle Tribune Sportsman of the Year

-- Coached 10 women to qualify for the Olympic Marathon Trials between 2000 and 2008
+- Coached 11 women to qualify for the Olympic Marathon Trials between 2000 and 2012

 - Coached a women's open team to 1st place in USA Track & Field (New England) Grand Prix Race Series in 2000, 2002, 2003, 2005, 2006, 2007, and 2008